Aurélie Cools

 ABSTRACT :

-KEYWORDS : Self supervised learning, few shot learning, data annotations, reduction dimension
+KEYWORDS : Self supervised learning, one class classification, data annotations, anomaly detection

 A comparative study of reduction methods applied on a convolutional neural network